ETH Library

-ETH Library is the largest public scientific and technical library in Switzerland.

-As the central university library and knowledge hub of ETH Zurich, the ETH Library ensures the provision of scientific and technical information.
-Furthermore, it also offers resources for the public and for companies in research and development.
-Particular emphasis is placed on electronic information for university members and on the development of innovative services.
+The ETH Library, serving as the central university library at ETH Zurich, has a notable collection of scientific and technical information.
+It is considered one of the largest public scientific and technical libraries in Switzerland.
+Furthermore, it also offers resources for the public and companies in research and development.
+Particular emphasis is placed on electronic information for university members and the development of innovative services.

 Collection focuses

 ETH Library collects media from the following fields: